-Members of the Alumni Council also play a large role in the lives of current ACPHS students by contributing to the Annual Fund, participating in career fairs, and promoting the importance of future alumni involvement.
+Members of the Alumni Council also play a large role in the lives of current ACPHS students by contributing to the Innovation Fund (formerly Annual Fund), participating in the Alumni-Student Mentoring Program and career networking events, and promoting the importance of future alumni involvement.

-For more information regarding ACPHS Alumni Council activities or to purchase ACP retromerchandise, please contact Bill Jabour, Director of Alumni Relations, at (518) 694-7304 or e-mail alumni@acphs.edu.
+For more information regarding ACPHS Alumni Council activities or to purchase ACP retro merchandise, please contact Bill Jabour, Assistant Vice President, at (518) 694-7304 or e-mail alumni@acphs.edu.